 Check out beginner boxing classes here on Superprof.

 As we’ve said, there is a difference between the cost of lessons in the capital and those in smaller or regional cities.

 - Average price: $20-30 (group class) / $40-60 (one-on-one)

 Boxing Training with a Private Coach

-Find useful kickboxing classes here.
+Discover the best kickboxing classes here.

-- Boxing Gloves
+- Boxing gloves

 - Under-gloves and mittens

 - Knee and elbow pads (for Thai boxing and mixed martial arts)